 Chemotherapy is a powerful form of treatment that kills cells that divide and multiply quickly, such as cancer cells.
 However, healthy cells that grow rapidly may also become chemotherapy targets.
 This includes cells in the bone marrow, digestive tract, reproductive system, and hair follicles.

-When chemotherapy damages healthy cells, it can cause side effects, including:
+When chemotherapy damages healthy cells, it can cause

 People undergoing chemotherapy may also develop low blood counts as a side effect of treatment.
 Having a low blood count means that an individual has an increased risk of infection.
 They bruise and bleed more easily, feel fatigued, and could be short of breath.